-Dijon is the capital of the Bourgogne-Franche-Comte region (a mouthful, I know!)
-It is easily accessible from Paris with high speeds train taking only 90 minutes.
+Dijon is the capital of the Bourgogne-Franche-Comte region (a mouthful, I know)!
+It is easily accessible from Paris with high speeds trains taking only 90 minutes between the two cities.

 1. Parcours de Chouette (Owl’s Trail)